-However, lately I’ve been looking for a subtle, natural perfume that will last longer than an essential oil roll-on.
+However, lately, I’ve been looking for a subtle, natural perfume that will last longer than an essential oil roll-on.
 I also wanted something slightly stronger and sweeter smelling.

 I’m not a fan of harsh perfumes as most give me a terrible headache!
-It could be the chemicals or the type of scent, but when I smell someone with strong perfume I just can’t stand it.
+It could be the chemicals or the type of scent, but when I smell someone with a strong perfume I just can’t stand it.